 There are two different delivery methods available and these can be mixed and matched as needed to meet preferred learning styles and budgets:

-This eLearning resource is designed to assist you and your staff in tailoring your customer service skills for disabled customers.
-The training explores inclusive customer service, perceptions of disability, effective communication, legislation and much more to ensure you can play your part in creating a welcoming environment for disabled people.
+This explores inclusive customer service, perceptions of disability, effective communication, legislation and much more.
+Completing the course can help to ensure everyone plays their part in creating a welcoming environment for disabled people.